Eta and rho invariants on manifolds with edges: Eta invariants on Galois coverings of admissible edge spaces

 \subsection{Dirac operators}

-Let $D$ be an allowable Dirac operator on $M$.
-We denote the $\Gamma$-equivariant lift\footnote{Here we really need $D$ to be a differential operator in order to obtain a well-defined lift.} of $D$ to the Galois covering $\widetilde{M}$ by $\widetilde{D}$.
+Let $D$ be an allowable Dirac-type operator on $M$.
+We denote the $\Gamma$-equivariant lift of $D$ to the Galois covering $\widetilde{M}$ by $\widetilde{D}$.
+We have already observed that the link of a singular point $\widetilde{p} \in \widetilde{M}$ is equal to the link of $\pi(\widetilde{p}) \in M$.
+Consequently, the vertical operators induced by $D$ and $\widetilde{D}$ on the links coincide.
+Since by Assumption \ref{Witt} the geometric Witt condition is satisfied for $D$, it is also satisfied for $\widetilde{D}$.
 We briefly denote by $Q$ and $\widetilde{Q}$ the relevant bundles of Clifford modules on which these operators act.
 For each $k\in \N$ we can consider the edge Sobolev spaces

 where ${\rm Diff}^*_e (\widetilde{M},\widetilde{Q})^\Gamma$ is the algebra of $\Gamma$-equivariant edge differential operators on $\widetilde{M}$ and where the subscript $e$ in $L^2_e$ refers to the complete edge metric $\widetilde{g}_e$ associated to $\widetilde{g}$.
-Recall that the $L^2$-space for the incomplete edge metric $\widetilde{g}$, $L^2$, and $L^2_e$ are obtained one from the other from the relation $L^2_e=x^{\dim M/2}L^2$ The {\it incomplete} edge Sobolev spaces, denoted $H^k_{ie} (\widetilde{M},\widetilde{Q})$ are defined similarly: $H^k_{ie}:=x^{\dim M/2}H^k_e$.
+Recall that the $L^2$-space for the incomplete edge metric $\widetilde{g}$, $L^2$, and $L^2_e$ are obtained one from the other from the relation $L^2_e=x^{\dim M/2}L^2$.
+The {\it incomplete} edge Sobolev spaces, denoted $H^k_{ie} (\widetilde{M},\widetilde{Q})$, are defined similarly: $H^k_{ie}:=x^{\dim M/2}H^k_e$.

 Incomplete edge differential operators on stratified Galois coverings have been already considered in \cite{signature-package}.
 There it is proved that the signature operator in the geometric Witt case, twisted by the Mishchenko bundle associated to $\pi: \overline{M}_{\Gamma} \to \overline{M}$ and to the reduced $C^*$-algebra $C^*_r \Gamma$, defines an index class in $K_* (C^*_r\Gamma)$, a result that should be regarded as a generalisation of the Fredholm property for $D$ itself.
-The crucial remark in \cite{signature-package}, used again in \cite{Novikov}, is that the microlocal techniques used for $D$ applies equally well for the Mishchenko-twisted version of $D$ once we observe that the Galois covering over a distinguished neighbourhood $\R^b\times C(F)$ is trivial, see the Proof of Proposition 6.3 in \cite{signature-package}.
+The crucial remark in \cite{signature-package}, used again in \cite{Novikov}, is that the microlocal techniques used for $D$ applies equally well for the Mishchenko-twisted version of $D$ once we observe that the Galois covering over a distinguished neighbourhood $\R^b\times C(F)$ is trivial, see the proof of Proposition 6.3 in \cite{signature-package}.
 In this paper we are interested in Von Neumann index theory but the crucial remark applies equally well.
 Thus, using the same ideas as in the proof of Proposition 6.3 in \cite{signature-package} one can prove the following result (see also \cite{Cheeger-spaces}).

 \begin{prop} The Dirac operator $\widetilde{D}$ satisfies the following properties. \begin{enumerate} \item Its maximal domain is given by $\dom_{\max}(\widetilde{D}) \subset \bigcap\limits_{\epsilon>0} x^{1-\epsilon} H^1_{ie} (\widetilde{M},\widetilde{Q})$; \item $\dom_{\min}(\widetilde{D})= \dom_{\max}(\widetilde{D})$ so that $\widetilde{D}$ is essentially self-adjoint \footnote{We will offer a different proof of essential self-adjointness of $\widetilde{D}$ below in \S \ref{ess-section}.}; \item the domain of the unique self-adjoint extension of $(\textup{Id} + \widetilde{D}^2)^{-N}$, \\ $N>\dim M$, is contained in $\bigcap\limits_{\epsilon>0} x^{1-\epsilon} H^{2N}_{ie} (\widetilde{M},\widetilde{Q})$ \end{enumerate} \end{prop}